Goodies (song): Chart performance

 In the issue dated June 19, 2004, "Goodies" debuted at number 85 on the US Hot R&B/Hip-Hop Singles & Tracks—now known as the Hot R&B/Hip-Hop Songs chart.
 It went on to peak at number one on the chart for six consecutive weeks.
-The song debuted at number 94 on the US Billboard Hot 100 on July 27, 2004.
+The song debuted at number 94 on the US Billboard Hot 100 on June 26, 2004.
 The song quickly became a commercial success as it reached the summit of the chart after only twelve weeks.
-It spent seven weeks at number one, becoming the longest-running number-one debut single by a female artist since 1977.
+It spent seven weeks at number one, becoming the longest-running number-one debut single by a female artist since Debby Boone's "You Light Up My Life" in 1977.
 It reached three on the Mainstream Top 40 chart.
 It ranked number nine on the 2004 U.S. Billboard year-end chart.
 According to the Billboard Hot 100 decade-end chart, it is the 31st most successful song of the 2000s.
 The single was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital copies in the United States.

 In the United Kingdom, "Goodies" debuted at number 68 on the UK Singles Chart on January 9, 2005—for the week ending January 15, 2005.
-Two weeks later on the week ending January 29, 2005, it went at the top of the charts summit which interrupted Elvis Presley's three week chart reign.
+Two weeks later on the week ending January 29, 2005, it went at the top of the charts summit which interrupted Elvis Presley's three week chart reign with various rereleased singles.
 It topped the chart for one week.
-"Goodies" become the second ever crunk song to top the UK Singles Chart, after "Yeah!" by Usher featuring Lil Jon and Ludacris achieved the feat 10 months previously.
+"Goodies" became the second ever crunk song to top the UK Singles Chart, after "Yeah!" by Usher featuring Lil Jon and Ludacris achieved the feat 10 months previously.
 In the Republic of Ireland, the song debuted and peaked at number four on the Irish Singles Chart.

 In Switzerland, the song debuted at number 38 on the Swiss Singles Chart, before peaking at number 10 five weeks later.
 In Australia, "Goodies" debuted at number 22 on the ARIA Singles Chart, before falling to 23 in its second week.
-The song recovered in its third week to reach a new peak at 19 name="aus" /> In New Zealand, the single debuted at number 12 on the RIANZ Singles chart, and peaked at 10 in the next week.
+The song recovered in its third week to reach a new peak at number 19.
+In New Zealand, the single debuted at number 12 on the RIANZ Singles chart, and peaked at 10 in the next week.
 In Germany, the song debuted at number 16 on the German Singles Chart, before peaking at 10 two weeks later.
 In France, the song debuted at number 29 on the French Singles Chart, before peaking at 27 in its second week.